janban-outlook/janban/README.md

 # Outlook Kanban Taskboard aka **JanBan**

 ⚠️ NOTA BENE: I changed below instructions a bit, because the online version of the app is no longer available.
 Most of you installed it locally, so that should still work. ⚠️

-⚠️ And: I have no possibility to test it, so I couldn't verify proper working anymore ⚠️
+⚠️ Also note that I have no possibility to test it anymore, so I haven't verified proper working ⚠️

 ![logo](/images/janban-icon-512-300x300.jpg)